pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 The boilerplate here is written very carefully for performance:

-* In all of the places where we call other operators, we bypass dispatcher, instead directly calling to their native implementations.
-  This is feasible because we generate code for CPU/CUDA implementations separately, so we can directly code in the correct location.
+* Because we generate code separately for CPU/CUDA, we can bypass the dispatcher entirely.
+In the current implementation, we don't do this, but the optimization opportunity is available.

 * The use of `set_output` as a method means we can avoid allocating an owning vector to store sizes; instead, initializer lists can be used